FranciscoHernandez1998/IO---Modeling-and-simulation-1---Project-1/README.md

 ## Project 1 - Bank simulation

-Link to shiny app:  https://ofnj3w-franciscohernandez1998.shinyapps.io/project-1-shiny-app/
+Link to hosted shiny app:  https://ofnj3w-franciscohernandez1998.shinyapps.io/project-1-shiny-app/

-# Description
+## Description
 Based on a table that contains the probability distributions of time between arrivals of customers to a bank by day, the results for the next items were found:

 - Display the average size of the customers queue by day of the week based on the number of servers available at the bank